-Conway Stewart The Alan Turning Fountain Pen
+Conway Stewart The Alan Turing Fountain Pen

 During World War II Alan Turing was based at Station X, otherwise known as Bletchley Park, the Victorian mansion that served as the wartime HQ of Britain’s top codebreakers.
 As part of a team of highly talented mathematicians and cryptologists, he helped design the Bombe that decoded thousands of Nazi military communications on a daily basis, and helped shorten the war by 2-4 years.